rubyduncan/pybhjet/README.md

 # PyBHJet

-PyBHJet is a Python interface and plotting suite for the **BHJet** code.
-It allows users to configure, run, and visualize results from BHJet, though no analysis or fitting software is included yet.
-This wrapper provides an intuitive way to interact with the underlying C++ implementation and preprocess the output for analysis and visualization.
-A script to turn BHJet into a custom model in 3ML is also included.
+PyBHJet is a Python interface for the **BHJet** code.
+It allows users to configure, run, and visualize results from BHJet, as well as provides scripts to run BHJet in 3ML as a custom model for fitting purposes.

 ---